openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-http.md

 public var resumeFrom: Int64
 ```

-**Function:** Sets the starting position for upload or download.
-HTTP standard (RFC 7233 Section 3.1) allows servers to ignore range requests.<br />Setting this parameter with HTTP PUT may cause unknown issues.<br />Valid range: 1~4294967296 (4GB).
+**Description:** Sets the starting position for upload or download.
+HTTP standards (RFC 7233 Section 3.1) allow servers to ignore range requests.<br />Setting this parameter with HTTP PUT may cause unknown issues.<br />Valid range: 1~4294967296 (4GB).
 Values outside this range will not take effect.
 No default value.

 **Type:** Int64